Downloads

 This section of the Reformation Press website now contains two valuable items by Dr Kennedy - a lecture on The Lord's Day and a sermon on The Tree of Life.

-Further material relating to the Lord's Day is included in this part of the webiste - excerpts from the Westminster Assembly documents and an excerpt from Rev Robert Shaw's Exposition of the Confession of Faith.
+Further material relating to the Lord's Day is included in this part of the website - excerpts from the Westminster Assembly documents and an excerpt from Rev Robert Shaw's Exposition of the Confession of Faith.

 The Lord's Day

 This popular Reformation Press booklet contains articles by two famous Evangelical Ministers - Thomas Boston of Ettrick and Dr John Kennedy of Dingwall.
 As the booklet is currently out of print, we have made the lecture by Dr Kennedy on The Lord's Day available online.
+Click here to read it.

 The Lord's Day - additional resources

-The Westminster Confession of Faith - chapter on the Sabbath Day
+- Rev Robert Shaw's exposition of the Westminster Confession of Faith - chapter on the Sabbath Day

-The Larger Catechism questions and answers on the Fourth Commandment
+- The Larger Catechism: Questions and answers on the Fourth Commandment

-The Shorter Catechism questions and answers on the Fourth Commandment
+- The Shorter Catechism: Questions and answers on the Fourth Commandment

-The Directory for the Public Worship of God - Sanctification of the Lord's Day
+- The Directory for the Public Worship of God - Sanctification of the Lord's Day

 This is a sermon on Revelation 22:2 - In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.